 This is the value upon which the CCGA was built.
-Whether you are a facility owner or operator, locator, design professional, one-call centre contact employee, excavator, contractor or other damage prevention stakeholder, the safety of those living and working near Canada's underground utility infrastructure, and preserving the reliability and integrity of Canada's critical public services, is everyone's responsibility.
+Whether you are a facility owner, locator, design professional, notification service contact employee, excavator, contractor or other damage prevention stakeholder, the safety of those living and working near Canada's underground utility infrastructure, and preserving the reliability and integrity of Canada's critical public services, is everyone's responsibility.